Rutherford Adult High School

 - Students must provide their own electronic device to complete assignments.

 - Students receive instruction through an online credit recovery program and must feel comfortable with the use of technology and be self-motivated to complete assignments.

 - If a student is expelled or has a zero-tolerance offense, they cannot be considered for enrollment at AHS until the alternative placement at Daniel-McKee or Smyrna West is complete.
 Students cannot choose to come to AHS in lieu of the alternative placement.

 ** Special Education services are not provided at AHS.
 Students who previously received IEP or 504 services will be required to waive their rights.
-Special Education Core classes denoted with an "A" on the transcript are counted as electives when obtaining a standard diploma. **
+Special Education Core classes denoted with an "A" on the transcript are counted as electives when obtaining a regular diploma. **

 Hours of Operation

 Students are welcome to scan and email their transcripts from the last high school attended to [email protected] or drop off in-person at the Rutherford County Board of Education.
 After a review of credits, students will be notified if they meet entrance requirements.
 If accepted, students will be scheduled to attend a mandatory meeting before they are provided access to the online platform.

 For general questions, contact the Adult High School Specialist, Annie Williams at (615)893-5815 ext.
 22826 or email at [email protected]